TEC Novena Day 9 Blessed James Miller

 St. Francis Xavier- Pray for us

-Our Lady of Champion- Pray for us
+Our Lady of Champion – Pray for us

-St. Therese of Lisieux- Pray for us
+St. Therese of Lisieux – Pray for us

-St. Florian- Pray for us
+St. Veronica – Pray for us

-St. Therese of Lisieux- Pray for us
+St. Clare of Assisi – Pray for us

-St. Rose of Lima- Pray for us
+St. Rose of Lima

 Heavenly Father, We come before You with humble hearts as we prepare for our TEC weekend.
 We thank You for the gift of this time to seek Your presence and to deepen our relationship with You and bring others closer to you.